EmbarkStudios/rust-ecosystem/open-sourcing.md

 1. Do the usual repo creation under the [Embark](https://github.com/EmbarkStudios) org with the same name as the crate(s)
 1. Clone down the repo or else set it as the remote for an existing repo
 1. `cargo new` or `init` your repo if needed
-1. Do an initial publish of the crate, probably want to do a `cargo package` first to fixup any issues, normally this is stuff like missing the repository/docs/homepage etc metadata fields
+1. Do a `cargo package` and fixup any issues, normally this is stuff like missing the repository/docs/homepage etc metadata fields
-1. **IMPORTANT** Once it is published, run `cargo owner --add github:EmbarkStudios:ark-dev`, this adds the `ark-dev` team as an owner, so anyone in that group, including bot accounts, can publish new releases for the crate
+1. Do an initial publish of the crate with `cargo publish --token <TOKEN>` where `TOKEN` is and API token for the [`embark-studios`](https://crates.io/users/embark-studios) user.
+This shared bot account allows us to publish all crates under the same user and not have to worry about managing owners.

 ### Add CI